 Pay attention to the stress patterns of Spanish words.
 When the "i" carries a tilde (í), it indicates that the stress falls on that syllable.
 This can affect the overall rhythm and emphasis of the word.
 Practice saying words like tío, María, and oír (to hear) to become comfortable with stressed vowels.
 Remember that the tilde does not change the fundamental sound of the "i," but it does affect how it is emphasized within the word.

 Immerse yourself in the Spanish language as much as possible.
-Listen to Spanish music, watch Spanish movies and TV shows, and try to engage in conversations with native speakers.
+So naturally, listen to Spanish music, watch Spanish movies and TV shows, and try to engage in conversations with native speakers.
 This will help you develop a natural feel for the language and improve your pronunciation over time.
 Don't be afraid to make mistakes; they are a natural part of the learning process.
 The more you practice and expose yourself to the language, the more confident and fluent you will become.
 Seek out opportunities to practice speaking Spanish in real-world situations, such as ordering food at a Spanish restaurant or chatting with Spanish-speaking colleagues or friends.

 FAQ